GDGVienna/zeppelin/_podcast_episodes/episode_2.md

 the little branches that were not caught by the bulldozer so, (very bad analogy) but you know what I mean.
-So this this balance between a softer approach and a more aggressive approach can actually cater to a lot more people and it can help a varied type of people grow, and I see that at AnyLine, we have people from so many different cultures from America to South Africa to Brazil, so you know, Romania, really, everywhere, and some of them don't react to an aggressive way but some do because that's what they're used to.
+So this this balance between a softer approach and a more aggressive approach can actually cater to a lot more people and it can help a varied type of people grow, and I see that at Anyline, we have people from so many different cultures from America to South Africa to Brazil, so you know, Romania, really, everywhere, and some of them don't react to an aggressive way but some do because that's what they're used to.
 So you